snowplow/dbt-snowplow-web/.github/pull_request_template.md

 - [ ] I have updated the README.md (if applicable)
 - [ ] I have added tests & descriptions to my models (and macros if applicable)
 - [ ] I have raised a [documentation](https://github.com/snowplow/documentation) PR if applicable (Link here if required)
+- [ ] Is your change a breaking change?

 <!--
 ## Release Only Checklist